Saturday 16 & Sunday 17 July, 10am-6pm

 Opening times: BALTIC's 20th Birthday Weekend will run Saturday 16 July & Sunday 17 July, 10am-6pm.

-Getting to BALTIC: BALTIC is easily accessible by bus, Metro or on foot.
+Getting to BALTIC: BALTIC is accessible by bus, Metro or on foot.
 For more information and directions see here.